Alexander Joel (conductor): Personal life

-Joel is a grandson of Karl Amson Joel and the half brother of American singer/songwriter Billy Joel and his sister Judith Joel.
+Joel was born in London in 1971.
+He is a grandson of Karl Amson Joel.
 His parents were Audrey and Howard Joel.

-His father, born in Nuremberg, Germany, as Helmut Joel, had immigrated with his parents to the United States as refugees from Nazi persecution of Jews.
-He worked in New York as an engineer, where he married his first wife.
-They had two children together.
-After they divorced in 1957, Howard Joel returned to Europe.
-He married Audrey.
+His father, Howard, born Helmut Joel in Nuremberg, had immigrated with his own parents to the United States as refugees from the Nazi persecution of Jews.
+Howard worked as an engineer in New York, where he married his first wife, Rosalind.
+They had two children, Judith “Judy” Joel (adopted via Rosalind’s sister) and Billy Joel, the American singer/songwriter, who is one of the world's best-selling music artists.
+After their divorce, in 1957, Howard returned to Europe, where he married Alexander's mother, Audrey.

+On April 28, 2014, Alexander married soprano Hayoung Lee.